aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 Compiling an R-CNN for Inf1
 ---------------------------

-By default, R-CNN models are not compilable on Inf1 because they cannot be traced with ``torch.jit.trace``, which is a requisite for inference on Inf1.
+By default, R-CNN models are not compilable on Inf1, because they cannot be traced with ``torch.jit.trace``, which is a requisite for inference on Inf1.
 The following section demonstrates techniques for compiling a Detectron2 R-CNN model for inference on Inf1.

-Specifically, this section creates a standard Detectron2 R-CNN model using a ResNet-101 backbone.
-It demonstrates how to use profiling to identify the most compute intensive parts of the R-CNN that should be compiled for accelerated inference on Inf1.
-It then explains how to manually extract and compile the ResNet backbone (the dominant compute component) and inject the compiled backbone back into the full model for improved performance.
+Specifically, this section explains how to create a standard Detectron2 R-CNN model, using a ResNet-101 backbone.
+It demonstrates how to use profiling to identify the most compute-intensive parts of the R-CNN that need to be compiled for accelerated inference on Inf1.
+It then explains how to manually extract and compile the ResNet backbone (the dominant compute component) and inject the compiled backbone back into the full model, for improved performance.

 Create a Detectron2 R-CNN Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We create a Detectron2 R-CNN model using the
+Create a Detectron2 R-CNN model using the
 ``COCO-Detection/faster_rcnn_R_101_FPN_3x.yaml`` pretrained weights and
 config file.
-We also download a sample image from the COCO dataset and
+Download a sample image from the COCO dataset and
 run an example inference.

 .. code:: ipython3